Venezuela vote likely to give Congress to Maduro's party

 “There are those who plot coups, those who ask for military intervention,” Maduro said on Saturday night in a broadcast on state television, dismissing criticism of the election.
 “We say: Votes yes -- war no, bullets no.”

-The election comes amid uncertainty due to an impending change of U.S. administration.
-Likie outgoing President Donald Trump, President-elect Joe Biden has called Maduro a “dictator," though it remains unclear what approach he'll take toward Venezuela's crisis.
+The election comes amid uncertainty over the impending change of U.S. administration.
+Like outgoing President Donald Trump, President-elect Joe Biden has called Maduro a “dictator," though it's unclear what approach he'll take toward Venezuela's crisis.

 Guaidó's opposition movement is holding its own referendum over several days immediately after the election.
 It will ask Venezuelans whether they want to end Maduro's rule and hold new presidential elections.

-Karol Teran, a nurse and single mother on her way to work in Caracas, said she decided not to vote because it would have no impact.
+Karol Teran, a nurse and single mother on her way to work in Caracas, said she didn't vote because it would have no impact.
 The election is controlled, she said.

 “I don’t feel like wasting my time, giving these people the opportunity, so I simply don’t vote,” she said.
 “We’re tired of all this.
 I’m tired of all of this.
 It’s not easy.”